api-evangelist/aws/README.md

 - [Kinesis Firehose](kinesis-firehose/README.md) - A Postman collection for the AWS Kinesis Firehose API.
 - [Lambda](lambda/README.md) - A Postman collection for the AWS Lambda API.
 - [Lightsail](lightsail/README.md) - A Postman collection for the AWS Lightsail API.
-- [Machine Learning](machine-learning/README.md) - A Postman collection for the AWS Machine Learning API.
 - [Marketplace Metering Service](marketplace-metering-service/README.md) - A Postman collection for the AWS Marketplace Metering Service API.
 - [OpsWorks](opsworks/README.md) - A Postman collection for the AWS OpsWorks API.
 - [Polly](polly/README.md) - A Postman collection for the AWS Polly API.